sosise/sosise-docs/documentation/error-handling.md

     // Error code which is rendered in the response protected code = 3000;

-    // If set to false no exception will be sent to sentry protected sendToSentry = true;
+    // If set to false, no exception will be sent to Sentry protected sendToSentry = true;

-    // In which logging channel should this exception be logged, see src/config/logging.ts protected loggingChannel = 'default';
+    // In which logging channel should this exception be logged; see src/config/logging.ts protected loggingChannel = 'default';

     /**